Ronnie Jepson: Playing career

 In December 1993, Huddersfield Town manager Neil Warnock paid Exeter £70,000 to secure Jepson's services.
 He formed a successful strike partnership with Andy Booth at Leeds Road.
 He scored five goals in 23 games throughout the remainder of the season, including a hat-trick past York City on 22 January.
 The pair helped the "Terriers" to gain promotion in 1994–95, beating Bristol Rovers 2–1 in the play-off final at Wembley, with Jepson crossing the ball to Booth for the opening goal of the game.
 He also scored twice in the final of the 1995 Yorkshire Electricity Cup, as Huddersfield beat Hull City 4–2.
 Throughout the season, he made 54 appearances, scoring 23 goals, whilst Booth hit 30 goals.
 Jepson was voted the club's Player of the Year for his efforts.
 He scored 14 goals in 48 appearances under new manager Brian Horton in 1995–96, after which Booth was sold to Sheffield Wednesday for £2.7 million.
 "Rocket Ronnie", as the Huddersfield fans called Jepson, also left the McAlpine Stadium, having played a total of 125 games for the club in all competitions, scoring 42 goals.

 He signed with Bury on a £40,000 transfer in August 1996, as he helped Stan Ternent's "Shakers" to top the Second Division table in 1996–97, finishing ahead of Stockport County by a two-point margin; Jepson had scored nine goals in 36 appearances throughout the campaign.
-However, he hit the target just once in the first half of the 1997–98 campaign and was sold on to Oldham Athletic for £40,000 in January 1998.
+However, he hit the target just once in the first half of the 1997–98 campaign and was sold to Oldham Athletic for £40,000 in January 1998.
 He featured just nine times at Boundary Park, scoring four goals, before departing at the end of the season after Neil Warnock was replaced by Andy Ritchie.

 He signed with Burnley in time for the start of the 1998–99 campaign, rejoining former manager Stan Ternent, and scored once in 17 appearances for "Clarets".
 He helped the club to win promotion into the First Division in 1999–2000, scoring twice in 36 appearances in both encounters with former club Bury, as Burnley finished second in the Second Division.
 He made 15 appearances in 2000–01, all as a substitute before an Achilles problem ended his playing days.
 He had made 68 appearances for the club over all competitions.